xuhongl/MCW-Serverless-architecture/WDS/Whiteboard design session trainer guide - Serverless architecture.md

 "Our directors want to see where we can take the notion of a serverless architecture, and see if there truly are long-term performance and cost benefits," says Burris.
 "With the unexpected windfall of the toll booths contract, they want to make sure we have a tested strategy we can fall back on in the future when our IT and development teams are called upon once again to achieve the impossible."

+As a stretch goal, Litware would like to know that the license processing pipeline they have implemented is extensible to any number of future scenarios that are made possible once the license plate has been successfully processed.
+The one scenario they currently have in mind is how the pipeline would support more advanced analytics, providing the capability to process the licenses plates in a streaming fashion as well as to process historical license plate capture events in a batch fashion (e.g., that could scale to analyze the historical data in the 10's of terabytes).
+They are curious if these analytic scenarios could also be implemented using a serverless architecture.

 ### Customer needs